Verizon Business Internet Review 2019

 We bet your business needs more than internet—most likely, you’re going to need a phone system too.
 You may be able to save money on both by bundling services with Verizon.
 You can also add TV or other packages.

-You can bundle phone—meaning business voice, not cell phone—services with any internet plan.
-The cost depends on whether you choose digital phone (VoIP) or standard voice services (and the cost of either service varies based on your location).
-One VoIP line adds about $5 per month to your internet plan, while one standard voice line adds $10.
+If your business has a phone number, you’ll still need phone service basics like toll-free numbers, three-way calling, long-distance calling, etc. You can bundle phone service—meaning business voice, not cell phone—with any internet plan.
+The cost depends on whether you choose Fios digital voice phone (VoIP) or standard voice services (and the cost of either service varies based on your location).
+One VoIP line adds about $5 per month to your internet plan (a $35 cost on its own), while one standard voice line adds $10.

 For TV, pay an extra $10 a month to get Verizon Fios TV, delivered using the same fiber connection as your high-speed internet service.
 This standard plan gets you only local TV stations, but there are more expansive plans available for higher costs.